 - public education

 - Increasing the range and population of wild turkeys in Alberta

 Thank you for your participation.
 We are currently reviewing feedback.

-Feedback collected will strengthen future versions of the plan and help us improve tools and policies used to achieve our conservation mandate.
+Feedback collected will inform the future work of wild turkey management by strengthening future versions of the plan and helping us to improve tools and policies used to achieve our conservation mandate.

-For more information, read the draft Management Plan for Wild Turkeys in Alberta.
+For more information, read the Management Plan for Wild Turkeys in Alberta.

 If you have questions or concerns about this engagement, email [email protected].